Sales Engagement Platforms: Definition, Examples, and Platforms

 Sales engagement “platforms” were virtually unheard of before 2013, but they’re now rapidly becoming a mainstream software category.

-For many, however, sales engagement is still somewhat of a fringe term that leaves a lot of questions unanswered, such as:
+For many, however, sales engagement is still a term that leaves a lot of questions unanswered, such as:

 - What is sales engagement?